mcarpenterjr/frontend-nanodegree-mobile-portfolio/README.md

 ###  Getting up and running

 #####1.
 Check out the repository
-######    1. Clone or download the files into your working directory, and run
+######    1. Clone or download the files into your working directory, and run...

         ```bash
         $> cd /path/to/your-project-folder
         $> npm install
         ```

         This installs the required dependencies.

 #####2.
 Using Gulp with This Project...
 ######      1. Serving From The Development Directory
             Running this gulp command serves the app directly from the app development folder and watching for changes, allowing you to live preview any changes you have made after saving them.

         ```bash
         $> gulp watch
         ```

 ######      2. Building The Production App
             Running this gulp command builds the production ready app to the `dist/` directory you can then ftp this to your web server.
 This would be an ideal location to add a task that ftp's the app right to its live destination.

         ```bash
         $> gulp production
         ```

 ######      3. Previewing the Production App
             Running this gulp command serves the app directly from `dist/` directory after running all of the production build commands, this includes minification, uglification, linting and optimizing images.

         ```bash
         $> gulp dist